Product Profile: Candles

 Toxic Chemicals in Candles

-When we burn candles containing toxic components, we create a confined space in which pollutants can accumulate [1] .
-Without outdoor air diluting the particles emitted, these toxins can build up in our homes and can be a contributing factor to indoor air pollution [2] .
+When we burn candles indoors, we create a confined space in which pollutants can accumulate [1].
+Without outdoor air diluting the particles emitted, these toxins can build up in our homes and can be a contributing factor to indoor air pollution [1].
+For this reason, it is important to consider the materials a candle is made from.

-Lead wicks tend to be a primary concern regarding candles.
-Thankfully, lead-cored wicks have been banned [3] from being manufactured, sold or imported in the United States since 2003.
+Thankfully, lead-cored wicks have been banned [2] from being manufactured, sold or imported in the United States since 2003.
 However, not all countries have this ban, so be wary of products purchased outside of the U.S. unless that country has a similar restriction.
 It is ideal to look for wicks that are made with natural materials, such as 100% cotton or wood.
-Aside from the wicks, there are a number of other toxic substances widely used in candles today.

 Ingredients of Concern

 Paraffin – Paraffin wax often makes up the wax portion of candles and is derived from petroleum.
-Like most petroleum products, paraffin is neither clean-burning nor biodegradable in the environment.
-Candles made from paraffin are suspected to release toxic chemicals [9] , including toluene and benzene [10] .
-Benzene [11] is a known carcinogen and toluene is linked to a myriad of ill effects, including developmental toxicity [12] .
-The chemicals released from paraffin wax over an extended period of time could contribute to the development of cancer, allergies and asthma [13] .
+Like most petroleum products, paraffin is neither clean-burning nor readily biodegradable in the environment.
+Candles made from paraffin are known to release toxic chemicals, including aforementioned formaldehyde and acetaldehyde, as well as other compounds like toluene and benzene.
+Benzeneis carcinogenic to humans [31][32] and causes skin and eye irritation [33] and toluene is linked to a myriad of ill effects, including dizziness and developmental toxicity [34][35][36].
+Compared with naturally derived wax-base alternatives, paraffin releases more toxic compounds into the ambient environment [37]

 Product Profile Candles Infographic MADE SAFE Blog